 Our services are marketed by supervisory and executive personnel who contact clients to determine geophysical needs and respond to client inquiries regarding the availability of crews or processing schedules.
-These contacts are based principally upon professional relationships developed over a number of years.
+These contacts are based principally on professional relationships developed over a number of years.

-Our clients range from major oil and gas companies to small independent oil and gas operators and also providers of multi-client data libraries.
+Our clients range from major oil and gas companies to small independent oil and gas operators and providers of multi-client data libraries.
 The services we provide to our clients vary according to the size and needs of each client.
-During the twelve months ended December 31, 2022, sales to three clients represented approximately 35% of our revenues.
-We anticipate that sales to these clients will represent a similar percentage of our overall revenues during 2023.
-The remaining balance of our revenues were derived from varied clients and none represented 10% or more of our revenues.
+During the twelve months ended December 31, 2023, sales to four clients represented approximately 73% of our revenues.
+The remaining balance of our revenues were derived from varied clients, none of which represented 10% or more of our revenues.

 We historically have not acquired seismic data for our own account or for future sale, maintained multi-client seismic data libraries, or participated in oil and gas ventures; however Wilks Brothers, LLC, our controlling shareholder, has participated in those activities in the past, and may choose to do so with us in the future.
 The results of seismic surveys conducted for a client belong to that client.
-It is also our policy that none of our officers, directors or employees actively participate in oil and natural gas ventures.
 All of our clients' information is maintained in the strictest confidence.